 Related: How to Buy Inline Skate Bearings

-In my opinion, you can’t go wrong with Bones ABEC 7 bearings.
+IMHO, you can’t go wrong with Bones Reds bearings.
 But your skating skill, wheel size, and a bunch of other factors are a greater speed determinant than bearing quality.

-Harder wheels roll faster than softer wheels.
+Harder wheels roll faster than softer ones.
 Durometer is a term used to describe how soft or hard a wheel is, and it typically ranges from 75A to 90A for inline skate wheels.

-What durometer you or someone else eventually chooses is a matter of personal preference.
-That said, I’d say a durometer of 85A to 90A should work well for pretty much every speed junkie.
-It’s best to test different hardness or softness levels to find your sweetest duro spot.
+The durometer you eventually choose is a matter of personal preference.
+A durometer of 85A to 90A should work well for most speed junkies.
+It’s best to test different hardness ratings to find your sweet durometer spot.

 6. Wind Resistance Or Drag

-Sailors long ago relied on winds for forward propulsion of their vessels.
-That’s because the wind can be a super powerful force — especially when it’s working for you.
+Sailors long ago relied on winds for the forward propulsion of their vessels.
+Because the wind can be a super powerful force — especially when it’s blowing in the direction you’re skating.

 7. Gradient or Slope of the Road or Trail

-Obviously, going downhill builds up speed faster than flatland skating.
-The steeper the surface you’re skating, the faster you’ll go.
-Need I say more?
+Going downhill builds up speed faster than flatland skating.
+And the steeper the surface you’re skating, the faster you’ll go.

-Remember, downhill skating is when the majority of inline skating accidents happen.
-So, gear up and take care when downhill rollerblading.
+Keep in mind that downhill skating is when the majority of inline skating accidents happen.
+So, gear up and take care when riding downhill.

-How Fast Can You Roll On Inline Skates?
+How Fast Do Inline Skates Go?
 Wrapping It Up

 You now have a clear idea of how fast you can go on your inline skates.
 Be sure to put on proper inline skating gear.
-Crashes aren’t rare in rollerblading, you know.
+Because crashes aren’t rare in rollerblading.
 And remember, speed skating isn’t for everyone.
-If you’re a beginner or intermediate-level skater, speed skates are probably not what you should be riding.
+If you’re a beginner, it’s best to stay away from high-speed inline skating.